 (264) An examination script must be the same for each course taught within the same term, irrespective of location of offer or mode of delivery.
 The content may be contextualised for specific offshore requirements with approval from the relevant Head of School.

-(265) The Head of School must ensure, through the submission of the completed Examination Papers Review Checklist to Student Central, that the master examination scripts, including any alternate master examination scripts, are quality reviewed (see Examination Papers Review Checklist).
+(265) The Head of School must ensure, through the submission of the completed Examination Papers Review Checklist to Student Central, that the master examination scripts, including any alternate master examination scripts, are quality reviewed (see Examination Paper Creation and Review Checklist).
 This review must ensure that the:

 - review is conducted by an individual from the appropriate discipline area;